elpez/arguable/README.md

 - A concise but powerful syntax for specifying command line arguments
 - Context management for easy handling of file arguments
-- Complete interoperability with the standard `argparse` library
+- Drop-in replacement for `argparse`
 - More sensible error handling (unlike `argparse`, `arguable` can be configured to not exit the entire program when parsing fails)

 ## Usage